Updated: Jul 18

 “The Satan” in Other Places in the Old Testament

 While this allows for a better harmonization of the two passages that previously seemed unlikely through our modern understanding of Satan (1 Chronicles 21:1 and 2 Sam.
-24:1), this new understanding opens up some new problems in interpreting the Old Testament through the the New Testament.
-These problems will be addressed soon.
+24:1), this new understanding opens up some new problems in interpreting the Old Testament through the lens of the New Testament.
+These problems will be addressed in a later article.

 Every remaining use of satan is used of a human being.
 So why is Satan or the satan used to describe humans or the angel of Yahweh?
-While the word is often translated either Satan or adversary, the term actually means “accuser” or “challenger.”
+While the word is often translated either “Satan” or “adversary,” the term actually means “accuser” or “challenger.”
 In Hebrew, the word describes a role in the context of judgement or opposition.
-God may use the satan (accuser) as an instrument of judgement or opposition.
+God may use the satan (accuser) as an instrument of judgment or opposition.
 It can refer to a human or divine being, depending on the context.

-In the next article, we continue looking at the data about Satan throughout the Old Testament and in the apocryphal literature that leads up to the New Testament.
+In the next article, we continue looking at more data about Satan throughout the Old Testament and in the apocryphal literature that leads up to the New Testament.